 AAA Editor Notes

-Pointe-à-Callière, Montréal Museum of Archaeology and History (Pointe-à-Callière, Musée d'archéologie et d'histoire Montréal) is located on the corner of rue de la Commune at 350 Place Royale in Old Montréal (M: Place d’Armes).
-The museum is built atop actual remains of the original European settlement, parts of which are on display throughout several buildings.
-A $60 million expansion project is underway and is scheduled to be finished by May 2017, when the museum complex will encompass 11 historic buildings and sites, connected by tunnels.
+Pointe-à-Callière, Montréal Archaeology and History Complex (Pointe-à-Callière, Cité d'archéologie et d'histoire Montréal) is located on the corner of rue de la Commune at 350 Place Royale in Old Montréal (M: Place d’Armes).
+The museum is built atop actual remains of the original European settlement, parts of which are on display throughout several buildings connected by tunnels.
+An ongoing $60 million expansion project is underway and the latest sites to go on show, the Fort Ville-Marie-Quebecor Pavilion and the Memory Collector, opened in May 2017 to coincide with the museum’s 25th (and Montréal’s 375th) birthday celebrations.
 A multimedia show unfolds the history of Montréal, followed by an underground archeological tour.
-Highlights include the first Catholic cemetery, remains of the vaulted Little St-Pierre River, and an early Montréal sewer system and fortifications.
+Other highlights include the first Catholic cemetery, remains of the vaulted Little St-Pierre River, and an early Montréal sewer system and fortifications.
 A virtual installation depicting an 18th-century marketplace is also featured.
 Pointe-à-Callière presents two or three new local or international temporary exhibitions each year.